Don’t hibernate. Celebrate.

 • A bee hive in a frame with honeycombs and bees

-Learn about Pollinators in the Winter
+Pollinators in the Winter

 Mike Krueger from the Milwaukee/Waukesha Beekeepers Association will be on hand to share fascinating insights about native bees and how they survive the winter months, as well as honeybees and what beekeepers must do to keep them safe and happy in the cold.
 He’ll also be giving out honey and propolis samples and will have honey for sale.